suncoast-devs/handbook/lessons/career-looking/sample-questions.md

 - How would you set up a React app? (basic structure and boilerplate)
 - What are the two types of components you can create in React?
 Why would you choose one over the other?
-- What is the virtual DOM?
+- What is virtual DOM?
 Is it a good thing?
 - What are hooks?
 - What is JSX?
 Why can't the browser read JSX?
 How do you get it to read it?
 - Explain props.